ezraroi/Human-AI-Collab/potential-space.md

 id: bafyreig57nzehuxgkasfluqfzuhyjqhfv3sf6oaj3ragy34zczderkzr2i
 ---
 # Potential Space
-**Definition:** The intermediate area of experiencing that lies between the inner world (fantasy) and outer reality.
+**c**The intermediate area of experiencing that lies between the inner world (fantasy) and outer reality.
 The only space where play, creativity, and the [True Self](true-self.md) can exist.
 **Relations:**
 - Link to **[D.W.
 Winnicott](d-w-winnicott.md)** (Relation: `Originator`).
 - Link to **[True Self](true-self.md)** (Relation: `Required For`).

 **Notes:** Winnicott’s enabling field for play & generativity.